DwyaneTalk/ProgrammingLanguage/README.md

 # algorithms
-just for practice

-### Tips
-getting any better idea for any problem or finding any mistakes in my code, I'll be grateful for your commits or comments
+algorithms solution backup

-### Connect me
+### for anyone
-@lutao
-DwyaneTalk@gmail.com
+if you read my solutions, i am waiting for your any better ideas for any problems or any other advice

-## what a ugly coding style ^_^!
+## forgive me for my ugly coding style and incomprehensible chinese comments!